linaGirl/ee-class/README.md

         , name: ""

-        // pay attention to give the function a name so you can reference it when you are calling the super function , init: function myInitFunction( options ){
+        // pay attention to give the function a name so you can reference it when you are calling the parent function , init: function myInitFunction( options ){
-            myInitFunction.super( options );
+            myInitFunction.parent( options );
             this.name = options.name;
         }
     } );